By Chico Harlan and William Wan

 Washington Post Foreign Service

-SEOUL - Japan released on Saturday a Chinese fishing boat captain whose arrest 17 days ago sparked a furor between the Asian neighbors, bringing relations to their lowest point in years.
+SEOUL - Japan on Friday announced the release of a Chinese fishing boat captain whose arrest 16 days ago sparked a furor between the Asian neighbors, bringing relations to their lowest point in years.

 Citing concern for the Japan-China relationship, a Japanese prosecutor in Naha, Okinawa, said it was "inappropriate to continue the investigation" of the captain, Zhan Qixiong, who was detained after his trawler collided in disputed territory with two Japanese coast guard boats.

 During the captain's detention on Ishigaki island, a part of Okinawa, the Japan-China dispute has widened almost daily, far overshadowing the incident that provoked it.
 Beijing cut off high-level diplomatic talks with Tokyo.
 Chinese tourism in Japan plummeted.
 Japan's Trade Ministry is looking into reports that China has cut off exports of rare-earth elements, necessary for many of the leading products in Japan's economy, such as batteries, hybrid cars and mobile phones.